AMMIROSOH/Docker-Automation/README.md

 ```
 three sample `React`, `Django`, `pure Python` applications.

-but before using this part you have to make `.sh` bash files to run the apps for this simply execute:
+but before using this part you have to make `.sh` bash files to run the apps, for this simply execute:
 ```bash
 nano rundjango.sh
 ```